 Costs of apprenticeship are usually borne by the employer or labor organization, often with financial support from the U.S. Department of Labor, state departments of labor, and other state and private funding for workforce development.
 In exchange for that investment, employers receive a pipeline of skilled workers steeped in the culture of the employer and with a strong loyalty to their sponsors.
 Retention rates are significantly greater than those experienced by employers without an apprenticeship model.
 On the next page, you'll find more information about how employers benefit from apprenticeship versus traditional hiring methods.

-Below is a diagram depicting the five core components of a Registered Apprenticeship, as well as informative articles on successful apprenticeship models.
+Below is a diagram depicting the five core components of a Registered Apprenticeship, followed by downloadable articles on successful apprenticeship models.
 In addition, at the bottom of this page you will find a video that explains the apprenticeship process from beginning to end.

 You may be wondering at this point what an apprenticeship program will cost your organization.
 Click on the button below to learn more about return on investment for Registered Apprenticeship programs.